 In the past few years, Indigenous filmmakers from around the world have received attention for elaborating new forms of storytelling to reflect the richness and complexity of their living histories.
 What visual vocabularies and narrative techniques are these filmmakers employing, and what can all filmmakers learn from them about blending traditional forms of storytelling with emergent ones?
-In this session, we will listen to Indigenous filmmakers from across the Americas who will share concrete examples via their films-in-progress.
+In this session, we listen to Indigenous filmmakers from across the Americas who share concrete examples via their films-in-progress.
 We will also consider the development of their practices, the particulars of Indigenous representation across geographic distances, and how Indigenous cinemas have historically challenged individualist, auteurist conceptions of filmmaking.

 Michelle Hurtubise, Researcher & Strategist, Kin Theory/Nia Tero